kamjamaya/azurecrashcourse/README.md

 You will be taken to the validation page to ensure all the information you entered was accurate.
 After the validation is passed, click the “create” button in the bottom left corner.

 ![Screenshot 5 Azure](https://github.com/user-attachments/assets/59a5e07c-5566-4aa1-95c7-fbe7652ea2a8)

+Lastly, you will be taken to this page to view your Resource group inside of your subscription.